G3-Grammar

 In order to distinguish the verbs, you need to pay attention to the following points.

-Verbs can be defined as words that express action, and they can be classified into groups in terms of various points.
+We can define verbs as words that express action, and they can be classified into groups in terms of various points.

 1) Action Verbs

 Verbs that describe an observable action.
 There is a subject doing this action (work) and an object affected by it.
-Action verbs are divided into two as transitive and intransitive verbs, depending on whether the effect of the action is transferred to the object or belongs directly to the subject.
+We divide action verbs into two as transitive and intransitive verbs, depending on whether the effect of the action is transferred to the object or belongs directly to the subject.

 Examples: